dev-chain/chain-front/README.md

 * PHP 5.x or later with the `curl` extension.
 * MultiChain 1.0 alpha 26 or later.

-**Note that this Web Demo does not yet support MultiChain 2.0 preview releases.**
+**Note that this Web Demo does not yet support ChainID releases.**

 Create and launch a MultiChain Blockchain
 -----------------------------------------

-If you do not yet have a chain to work with, [Download MultiChain](http://www.multichain.com/download-install/) to install MultiChain and create a chain named `chain1` as follows:
+If you do not yet have a chain to work with, [Chain](https://www.chainid.io/) to install MultiChain and create a chain named `chain1` as follows:

     multichain-util create chain1
     multichaind chain1 -daemon